Bethany Kalk, Painting / Installation

 Prior to starting the program I had in my mind an idea of where I wanted to be at the end of my experience at MCAD.
 I hadn't quite developed a clear plan on how I would achieve that goal or what my work would look like, but with Tom's guidance I developed a long-range plan to achieve my goals.

 What kind of student will find success in the MCAD MFA program?

 For a lot of aspiring artists and designers, an MFA curriculum full of classes is not necessarily ideal.
 A one-on-one relationship with an instructor may be better suited for students interested in fully exploring the content of their work; those are the students who will thrive at MCAD.
-The ideal student should expect his or her preconceptions of their own work to be seriously challenged in order for their work to evolve.
+The ideal student should expect their preconceptions of their own work to be seriously challenged in order for their work to evolve.
 They should be self-motivated, and they will need to possess an openness to guidance, a favorable reception of criticism and a willingness to stretch beyond their perceived limits.